OhioBWC - Basics: (Policy library) - File

 G. Death Benefits

-1. Special Claims staff and the BWC attorney shall determine death benefits and rates in accordance with 33 USC §902 and §909.
+1. The Special Claims CSS and BWC Legal will determine death benefits and rates in accordance with 33 USC §902 and §909.
 General provisions of those statutes provide that:

 a.
 The following survivors may be eligible for death benefits in a Longshore claim: